-- If you would like to dispute with your customer, use manufacturer specifications to your defense
+If you would like to dispute with your customer, use manufacturer specifications in your defense

 Shippers often take advantage of any sort of discounts that they can claim for processing their shipment.
 It’s imperative that you watch for and honor the discounts that apply.
 This will help all parties maintain confidence levels in the reflected rates and prevent delays (in both your customer’s deadlines and your DSO).

 A deliberate effort to overcome hurdles in your back office is required to improve your customer service levels and accelerate your accounts receivables.

 These inaccuracies will impact your profitability.
 Instead of micromanaging your internal billing staff to uphold quality metrics, you may want to consider trusting a third-party billing expert who specializes in accuracy and speed.

 For example,DDC’s partners report record-high accuracy rates, 40% cost savings on average, and rapid processing times.
 Additionally, our carriers and 3PLs are able to reap the benefits of reallocating their previous billing resources to more strategic initiatives for business goals.